championballer/LFmT/javascript/README.md

 Element.style.color;
 Element.style.backgroundColor;

-Style is used a lot to show and hide elements on a page.
+Style is used a lot to show and hide elements on a page. style.display can be used to toggle between displaying and not displaying some content on a webpage.
+The two values that it can take are 'none' & 'block'.

+document.createElement(element); Doesn't straight away make the element appear on the page, needs to be included in the dom of the page.
+This is done by **selecting some element and then appending the created element to that selected element**.

+Node.appendChild(childElement);
+Node.removeChild(childElement);